TomasHubelbauer/vscode-email-viewer/README.md

 view (virtual document) as well as mounts EML and MSG file as virtual workspace directories giving you the option of browsing the email attachments.

+## Usage

+Click and EML or a MSG file and wait for the email preview to open.
+At the same time, a new workspace directory will be added - it is a virtual file system which allows you to browse the email content and attachments.

+To reopen the preview after you've closed it, just reopen the EML/MSG again.
+To close the virtual file system with email content and attachments, remove it from the workspace.

 ![screenshot](screenshot.png)

 ## Changelog